rbouckaert/starbeast3/README.md

 ### Clock model
-By default, each gene tree is associated with its own clock rate, and these rates have a prior distribution with a mean of 1 (except for the first partition which is fixed at 1).
+By default, each gene tree is associated with its own relative clock rate, and these rates have a prior distribution with a mean of 1.
 The substitution rate of a branch in a gene tree is equal to its clock rate multiplied by the clock rate of the species tree (configured in the "Clock Model" tab).
 This model works quite well and accounts for different genetic loci being exposed to unique selective pressures.
 When there are many genes trees, the clock rate estimates average out to ~1.0, and therefore are able to be estimated without affecting the estimated species tree height.

 If gene tree clock models are linked, then they will share their clock rate.
 However, as discussed above, excessive linking can hamper parallelisation performance and lead to slightly longer convergence times.